gulpjs/gulp/docs/advanced/creating-custom-registries.md

 # Creating Custom Registries

 Allows custom registries to be plugged into the task system, which can provide shared tasks or augmented functionality.
-Registries are registered using [`registry()`](registry).
+Registries are registered using [`registry()`][registry-api-docs].

 ## Structure